anooptoffy/Code-Repo/C/VFS/README.md

 ##Compilation

-...make all
+make all
-....	// to compile without debug logs
+// to compile without debug logs make debug
-... make debug
-....	// to compile with debug logs
+// to compile with debug logs

 2. run using ./vfs command